 Worth JRP, Sakaguchi S, Crisp MC, Janes JK, Bowman DMJS (2018).
 Pleistocene divergence of two disjunct conifers in the eastern Australian temperate zone.
 Biological Journal of the Linnean Society.
 DOI: 10.1093/biolinnean/bly127

-Trevoy SAL* **, Janes JK*, Sperling FAH (2018).
+Trevoy SAL* *, Janes JK*, Sperling FAH (2018).
 Where did mountain pine beetle populations in Jasper National Park come from?
 Tracking beetles with genetics.
-The Forestry Chronicle, 94: 20-24 . *indicates co-first authorship, **Co-supervised student.
+The Forestry Chronicle, 94: 20-24 . **graduate student project; co-first author**.

-Catherall EE, Janes JK, Josefsson CA, Gorrell JC (2018).
+Catherall EE*, Janes JK, Josefsson CA, Gorrell JC (2018).
 Spatial and temporal assessments of genetic structure in an endangered Garry oak ecosystem on Vancouver Island.
 Botany.
-DOI: 10.1139/cjb-2017-0130.
-Note: this paper is the product of an undergraduate project by the lead author.
+DOI: 10.1139/cjb-2017-0130. **undergraduate student project**

 Hache S, Bayne E, Villard M, Proctor H, Davis C, Stralberg D, Janes JK, Hallworth M, Foster K, Chidambara-vasi E, Grossi A, Gorrell JC, Krikun R (2017).
 Phylogeography of a migratory songbird across its Canadian breeding range: implications for conservation units.
 Ecology and Evolution, 7: 6078-6088.